LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/in-the-name-of-flames.md

 I feel the waves;

-I'm flowing,
+I'm flowing

-the tides are tsunamis,
+in tides like tsunamis,

 so high that on the tip of them,